kedro-org/kedro/docs/source/03_tutorial/02_tutorial_template.md

 kedro new
 ```

 When prompted for a project name, enter `Kedro Tutorial`.
 Subsequently, accept the default suggestions for `repo_name` and `python_package` by pressing enter.
+Then navigate to the root directory of the project,`kedro-tutorial`.

 ## Install dependencies